Melody (TV series): Production

-Character design was by the art director Keith Robinson who also oversaw the overall look of the animations.
-He also designed the logo and branding for the series.
-Lizzie Dyson designed the background.
+The characters were designed by art director Keith Robinson who also oversaw the overall look of the series.
+He also designed the logo and branding for the show.
+Lizzie Dyson designed the backgrounds.

 One of the show's producers, Will Brenton, explains that Melody's sight difficulties are never mentioned directly.
 "We often see her using her white cane, or placing her hand on top of her mum's whilst they cut something," he says.
 "It is never about what Melody can't do or needs help with, but always about what she can do and the methods she uses to do as much as most children."

 Broadcast

 The first series of 20 programmes was broadcast on CBeebies, in the United Kingdom, in December 2013 and January 2014, with a two-week break after the tenth programme.
 These episodes are also audio-described; an additional vocal narrative track fills gaps in the dialogue with helpful information for those who can't see what's happening on screen.

 A second series of 20 programmes started being broadcast in March 2015.